Simon Carcagno: Coaching

 He joined the coaching staff as a volunteer men's rowing coach at Princeton in 2002.
 Also in 2002, Carcagno became a coach at the Mercer Junior Rowing Club in West Windsor, New Jersey.
 In 2009 he joined the coaching staff at the University of Wisconsin, first as a volunteer coach, then as an assistant coach in 2014.
 Prior to leaving Wisconsin in 2015, Carcagno was an associate head coach for the men's rowing team.
 In 2016 Carcagno joined the rowing staff at Duke University as the program's boathouse manager.
 In 2016 he became a volunteer assistant coach for Duke's rowing teams.
 During Carcagno's first year at Duke, the rowing team qualified for its first NCAA Championships appearance and earned second place at the ACC Championship.
 As part of the Duke coaching staff, Carcagno received a Collegiate Rowing Coaches Association National and Region 3 Staff of the Year accolade.

 Personal life

 Carcagno is married to Megan Cooke.
-They have two sons.
+They have three sons.
 He obtained a master's degree in sports administration at the University of North Carolina at Chapel Hill in 2018.